PKRoma/miranda/miranda/protocols/Gadu-Gadu/docs/gg-readme.txt

 5. History
 ----------
 0.0.3.5: 2005-10-27
+ - Fix: Descriptions beginning with new line were not shown
  - Fix: Groupchat fixed for database locks
  - Fix: Upgrade new chat API
  - Fix: Image reception on system tray was broken